Jody Zall KusekAdvisor

 Cloneshouse Nigeria comes up with ideas that are actually implementable for their clients.
 That is their strength compared to other consulting companies.

 Jody’s focus is on the practical use of tools, and other diagnostic instruments to support resource and strategic planning for national development or for program planning.
-She was a thought leader at the World Bank on monitoring and evaluation and co-designed the first model used for country assistance strategy planning, and project assessment.
+She was a retired advisor and thought leader at the World Bank on results based management and co-designed the first model used for country assistance strategy planning, and project assessment.
 Jody has worked in over 46 countries, in Africa, the Middle East, East and South Asia, Central Asia, and Central America.
 She continued her work as Adjunct Professor of International Public Policy at the University of Maryland, in the USA and lecturer at the University of Witwaterstrand in Jonannesburg, South Africa.
 Jody is retired but continues to support private sector organizations in Africa in their efforts to help governments improve program planning and strategy planning.